jchomarat/jchomarat.github.io/_posts/2021-04-12-one-bash-rule-all.md

 *pytest* and *pytest-cov* will be used to handle unit tests and code coverage while *flake8* will be used as a linter check.

 There is also another important prerequisite: we are going to use a lot *bash* for our automation.
-In order to be able to run *bash* files, your development environment have to be one of the following:
+In order to be able to run *bash* files, your development environment has to be one of the following:

 * A Linux based [Dev Containers for VSCode](https://code.visualstudio.com/docs/remote/containers){:target="_blank"}.
 This is my preferred approach: each developers can share the same environment while working on any kind of workstation where you can run VScode & [Docker](https://www.docker.com/){:target="_blank"} (so basically Windows 10, MacOS and most of the Linux distribution),
 * If you do not want to use Dev Containers, your workstation must be able to run natively *bash*, hence you will need either: